zino-hofmann/graphql-flutter/packages/graphql_flutter/README.md

 #### Fetch More (Pagination)

-You can use `fetchMore()` function inside `Query` Builder for pagination effect or run an entirely new query if you wish.
-The `fetchMore()` function allows you to run an entirely new GraphQL operation and merge the results with the original results.
-On top of that, you can re-use some aspects of the Original query i.e. Query or Variables.
+You can use `fetchMore()` function inside `Query` Builder to perform pagination.
+The `fetchMore()` function allows you to run an entirely new GraphQL operation and merge the new results with the original results.
+On top of that, you can re-use aspects of the Original query i.e. the Query or some of the Variables.

-To use the FetchMore function, first you will need to define `FetchMoreOptions` for the new query you are about to run.
+In order to use the `FetchMore()` function, you will need to first define `FetchMoreOptions` variable for the new query.

 ```dart
 ...